aduros/wasm4/site/docs/tutorials/snake/moving-the-snake.md

 <Page value="go">

 For this, you'd need a new variable.
-You can call it whatever you like, just be sure you know what it's purpose is.
+You can call it whatever you like, just be sure you know what its purpose is.

 ```go {10}
 var (